Correlations in entanglement-assisted prepare-and-measure scenarios: Quantum communication versus EA classical communication

 This leads to the question of whether non-EA qutrits do actually outperform the most general EA trit protocols.
 We answer this in the positive by employing our information-based SDP relaxations to bound $W$ for the latter case.
 To enable this computation on a standard desktop computer, we have exploited the symmetries of the function \eqref{RACdim} to reduce the number of variables in the final SDP matrix\footnote{The moment matrix is size $1585$ and originally featured over $5\times 10^5$ variables.
 The use of symmetries reduced it to only about $5\times 10^3$ variables.}.
 We find the bound

-This bound is likely to be only nearly optimal but it is strictly smaller than the qutrit protocol achieving $W=0.788$.
+This upper bound is likely to be only nearly optimal, but even so it is strictly smaller than the qutrit protocol achieving $W=0.788$.
 Thus, it proves that non-EA quantum communication can outperform fully general EA classical communication.